Blockstream/satellite/examples/README.md

 structure and then sends the entire structure to the API.
 The structure carries the file name as a string and also contains a CRC32 checksum that can be used for data integrity check on the receiver side.
-The entire structure is first encrypted using GnuPG and then posted via HTTPS to the Ionosphere API.
+The entire structure is first encrypted using GnuPG and then posted via HTTPS to the Blockstream Satellite API.

 Meanwhile, the *API data reader* application waits for data written by the Blockstream Satellite receiver into the pipe file at `/tmp/blocksat/api`.
 It